richo/snowplow-wiki/setup-guide/3-etl/hadoop-hive-emr/Deploying-EmrEtlRunner.md

         -h, --help                       Show this message
         -v, --version                    Show version

-A note on the `--skip` option: this skips the work steps **up to and including** the specified step.
-To give an example: `--skip emr` skips moving the raw logs to the Staging Bucket **and** skips running the ETL on EMR, i.e. it **only** performs the final archiving step.
+A note on the `--skip` option: this now takes a list of individual steps to skip.
+So for example you could run **only** the Hive job with the command-line option:

+    $ bundle exec snowplow-emr-etl-runner --skip staging,archive --config ./config.yml

 <a name="running"/>
 ### Running in each mode